-Short-term investments and other assets held by the Corporation are classified as AFS and are stated at fair value.
-Gains and losses arising from changes in fair value are recognized directly in equity into accumulated other comprehensive income.
+Investments and other assets held by the Corporation are classified as AFS and are stated at fair value.
+Gains and losses arising from changes in fair value are recognized in other comprehensive income.
 Impairment losses, interest calculated using the effective interest method and foreign exchange gains and losses on monetary assets, are recognized directly in profit or loss rather than equity.
 When an investment is disposed of or is determined to be impaired, the cumulative gain or loss previously recognized in the investments revaluation reserve is included in profit or loss.